 Sometimes price is the main factor in deciding what sleeping bag to buy, especially if you aren’t sure just how much you’ll be using it or only need a cheap one for a short time until you upgrade.

-Most places will price the Slumberjack Latitude 20, in all sizes, well under $100 (check this listing for the latest live prices).
+Most places will price the Slumberjack Latitude 20, in all sizes, well under $100 (Latitude Sleeping Bag 20 Degree - Regular).
 This is quite affordable for most people and also makes it a good gift idea.
 Since the price is so low you won’t feel like you wasted money if you don’t end up going camping as much as you thought.